What is Wet Bottom Shoo-fly Pie?

 One of my favorite kinds of molasses for making shoofly pie is Golden Barrel unsulphered baking molasses.
 I grew up close to the Golden Barrel plant in Pennsylvania.
 And it's easier to find good molasses in PA than here in Missouri.
 But I can always buy it online, and sometimes I can find it at bulk food stores.

-Links to my Favorite Kinds of Molasses...
+Affiliate Links to My Favorite Kinds of Molasses...

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.